Code-Institute-Submissions/Landiinn-my-assignment_AugResub/README.md

 I am proud of this project, considering I have never done anything like this before.
 And never thought I could do it.

-My code had been validated though https://validator.w3.org/.
+My code, html and css had been validated though https://validator.w3.org/.